thandon263/tesla-application/README.md

+# TESLA
+## The Dawn of a new era of transportation
+- This is the TESLA Application for calculating Range and It is very interactive
+- Use the range calculator built usinng React to check for the nearest Model you
+- Interested in.

+TO VIEW THE APPLICATION LIVE [Click Here](http://breakable-temper.surge.sh)

+TESLA Application.
+==

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>